Goal of Gather:

 Details of the Gather:

-The capture method will be bait/water trapping and will take place on private and public land where wild burros have been encroaching on alfalfa fields.
+The capture method will be bait/water trapping and will take place on private land where wild burros have been encroaching on alfalfa fields.
 The gather is being accomplished through a memorandum of understanding with the private land owners.

 Lack of forage, water and overpopulation of wild burros throughout the Hickison HMA and Burro Territory have contributed to burros leaving the HMA to access irrigated grass and alfalfa fields, causing extensive damage to fences with repeated intrusions.
 The burros are at risk of serious injury when they go through the fences.